Scripter17/url-cleaner/README.md

 Various sets are included in the default config.

-- `breezewiki-hosts`: Hosts to replace with the `breezewiki-domain` variable when the `breezewiki` flag is enabled. `fandom.com` is always replaced and is therefore not in this set.
+- `https-upgrade-host-blacklist`: Hosts to not upgrade from `http` to `https` even when the `no-https-upgrade` flag isn't enabled.
 - `shortlink-hosts`: Hosts that are considered shortlinks in the sense that they return HTTP 3xx status codes.
 URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandShortLink` mapper applied.
+- `utps-host-whitelist`: Hosts to never remove universal tracking parameters from.
 - `utps`: The set of "universal tracking parameters" that are always removed for any URL with a host not in the `utp-host-whitelist` set.
     Please note that the UTP rule in the default config also removes any parameter starting with `cm_mmc`, `__s`, `at_custom`, and `utm_` and thus parameters starting with those can be omitted from this set.
-- `utps-host-whitelist`: Hosts to never remove universal tracking parameters from.
+- `unmangle-path-is-url-host-whitelist`: Effectively the `no-unmangle-path-is-url` for specified hosts.
+- `unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist`: Effectively `no-unmangle-subdomain-ends-in-not-subdomain-not-subdomain-whitelist` for specified not subdomains.
-- `https-upgrade-host-blacklist`: Hosts to not upgrade from `http` to `https` even when the `no-https-upgrade` flag isn't enabled.
+- `breezewiki-hosts`: Hosts to replace with the `breezewiki-domain` variable when the `breezewiki` flag is enabled. `fandom.com` is always replaced and is therefore not in this set.

 Sets can have elements inserted into them using `--insert-into-set name1 value1 value2 --insert-into-set name2 value3 value4`.